prebid/Prebid.js/dev-docs/get-started-with-prebid-server.md

 * TOC
 {:toc}

 ## Step 1.
-Register for a Prebid Server account
+Choose Your Server Host

+- If you plan to host Prebid Server on your own server, please skip to **Step 2** below.
+If you do *not* have your own server, please choose from one of the Prebid.org members below to get started.

+- **AppNexus**
   - Go to the [Prebid Server sign-up page](https://prebid.adnxs.com) and click the button to sign up.
   - Fill out the form details, including your email address.
   - When approved, you will receive an email with your assigned `accountId`.
 You will need this for configuring Prebid.js to use Prebid Server.

+- **Rubicon Project**
+  - Please send an email to prebidserver@rubiconproject.com and proceed to **Step 2** below.
+You do not have to wait for a verification email to get started.

 ## Step 2.
 Download Prebid.js with Prebid Server enabled